HandsOnDataViz/book/docs/HandsOnDataViz.md

 #### B) File &gt; Make a Copy of Google Sheet template, Share, and Publish

-1. Open this [Google Sheets
+1. Open the [Google Sheets
     template](https://docs.google.com/spreadsheets/d/1ZxvU8eGyuN9M8GxTU9acKVJv70iC3px_m3EVFsOHN9g)
-    in a new tab
+    in a new tab.

-2. Sign into your Google account, and select *File &gt; Make a Copy* to save your own version of this Google Sheet on your Google Drive
+2. Sign into your Google account, and select *File &gt; Make a Copy* to save your own version of this Google Sheet on your Google Drive.

-3. Click the blue Share button, and click *Change to anyone with the link*, then click *Done*.
+3. Click the blue *Share* button, and click *Change to anyone with the link*, then click *Done*.
 This publicly shares your map data, which is required to make this template work.